russss/polybot/README.md

 ## Features

-* Automatically post to both Twitter and Mastodon.
+* Automatically post to Twitter, Mastodon, Bluesky.
 * A friendly setup interface to handle the OAuth hassle for you.
 * Automatic state persistence - just put your state in the `self.state` dict and it'll get saved/restored across runs.